Ready to take the first step at CLE Counseling and Wellness Center? Let's start our journey together!

 Our Process

-Once you've found the clinician you'd like to meet with, please complete the appropriate form on our contact page.
-If you are having any difficulty choosing, no worries!
-Complete the form to the best of your ability and our office staff can help you find the right fit!
+Once you’ve found a clinician you’d like to work with, complete the appropriate form on our contact page.
+Not sure who would be the best fit?
+No problem!
+Fill out the form to the best of your ability and our team will help guide you toward the clinician and services that best match your needs.

-Our office is open by appointment only and appointments must be made by phone, text, or email.
+Please note: Our office is open by appointment only.
+Appointments must be scheduled through phone, text, or email communication with our team.

 Insurances Accepted